Call Us

 Enquire

 As cocaine is a stimulant and alcohol is a depressant, the collective pressure they put on your body and mind can be dangerous.
-Within this blog, we have outlined the immediate and longer-term risks that mixing cocaine and alcohol can have on both your health and your wellbeing.
+Within this blog, we have outlined the immediate and longer-term risks that mixing cocaine and alcohol can have on your health and wellbeing.

 The short-term risks of mixing cocaine and alcohol